withastro/docs/src/pages/en/concepts/why-astro.md

 - 850ms faster → 7% more conversions ([COOK](https://web.dev/why-speed-matters/))
 - 1 seconds slowness → 10% less users ([BBC](https://www.creativebloq.com/features/how-the-bbc-builds-websites-that-scale))

 **You shouldn't need to be an expert on web performance to build a fast website.** Astro's magic is in how it combines the two points above -- a content focus with a server-first MPA architecture -- to make tradeoffs and deliver features that other SPA frameworks cannot.
-The result is amazing web performance for every website, built into Astro itself.
+The result is amazing web performance for every website, out of the box.

 An Astro website can [load 40% faster with 90% less JavaScript](https://twitter.com/t3dotgg/status/1437195415439360003) than the same site built with the most popular React web framework.
-But don't take our word for it: Watch Astro's performance leave Ryan Carniato (creator of Solid.js and Marko) [speechless](https://youtu.be/2ZEMb_H-LYE?t=8163).
+But don't take our word for it: watch Astro's performance leave Ryan Carniato (creator of Solid.js and Marko) [speechless](https://youtu.be/2ZEMb_H-LYE?t=8163).

 ## Easy to use

-**Astro's goal is to be accessible to every web developer.** Astro was designed to feel familiar and approachable to a new developer, regardless of that person's skill level or past experience.
+**Astro's goal is to be accessible to every web developer.** Astro was designed to feel familiar and approachable to a new developer, regardless of skill level or past experience.

-To do this, we created our own `.astro` component syntax for rendering HTML on the server.
-You can always use your favorite component framework if you prefer (React, Svelte, Vue, and others are all supported) but we wanted to make sure that Astro had a great built-in component syntax as well.
-It's based on HTML, but has some of our favorite features borrowed from other component libraries like JSX-expressions for templating (React) and CSS scoping built-in (Svelte and Vue).
+We started by making sure that you could use your favorite UI component framework with Astro.
+React, Preact, Svelte, Vue, Solid, Lit, and several others are all supported.

+But we wanted to make sure that Astro had a great built-in component syntax as well.
+So, we created our own `.astro` UI component language.
+It's heavily influenced by HTML, to the point that any valid snippet of HTML is already a valid Astro component.
+But it also has some of our favorite features borrowed from other component libraries, like JSX-like expressions (React) and CSS scoping by default (Svelte and Vue).

-Because Astro was designed for the server, it's language is incredibly simple when compared to other UI libraries that were originally designed for the client.
+Astro was designed to be simpler and easier to learn than most other UI libraries.
+One big reason for this is that Astro was designed to run on the server and not in the browser.
 You don't need to worry about hooks (React), stale closures (also React), refs (Vue), observables (Svelte), atoms, selectors, reactions, or derivations.
 There is no reactivity to worry about on the server, so all of that complexity melts away.

-One of our favorite sayings is: **opt in to complexity.** We designed Astro to remove as much "required complexity" as possible from the developer experience, especially as you onboard for the first time.
+One of our favorite sayings is: **opt-in to complexity.** We designed Astro to remove as much "required complexity" as possible from the developer experience, especially as you onboard for the first time.
 You can build a "Hello World" example website in Astro with just HTML and CSS.
 Then, when you need to build something more powerful, you can incrementally reach for new features and APIs as you go.

 ## Fully-featured, but flexible

-**Astro is an all-in-one web framework that comes with everything you need to build a website.** Astro includes a component syntax, file-based routing, asset handling, a build process, bundling, optimizations, data-fetching and more.
-You can build great websites without ever reaching outside of Astro's core featureset.
+**Astro is an all-in-one web framework that comes with everything you need to build a website.** Astro includes a component syntax, file-based routing, asset handling, a build process, bundling, optimizations, data-fetching, and more.
+You can build great websites without ever reaching outside of Astro's core feature set.

 If you need more control, you can extend Astro with over [100+ integrations](https://astro.build/integrations/) like [React](https://www.npmjs.com/package/@astrojs/react), [Svelte](https://www.npmjs.com/package/@astrojs/svelte), [Vue](https://www.npmjs.com/package/@astrojs/vue), [Tailwind CSS](https://www.npmjs.com/package/@astrojs/tailwind), [MDX](https://www.npmjs.com/package/@astrojs/mdx), [image optimizations](https://www.npmjs.com/package/@astrojs/images), and more.
-[Connect your favorite CMS](https://astro.build/integrations/) or [deploy to your favorite host](https://www.npmjs.com/package/@astrojs/netlify) with just a single command.
+[Connect your favorite CMS](https://astro.build/integrations/) or [deploy to your favorite host](/en/guides/deploy) with just a single command.

-Where other SPA frameworks lock you into a single UI framework for your entire project, Astro has this idea of **Bring Your Own Framework (BYOF).** React, Preact, Solid, Svelte, Vue and Lit are all officially supported in Astro via a single, drop-in integration.
-You can even mix-and-match different frameworks on the same page, allowing for an easy migration in the future without framework lock-in.
+Astro is UI-agnostic, meaning you can **Bring Your Own UI Framework (BYOF)**.
+React, Preact, Solid, Svelte, Vue, and Lit are all officially supported in Astro.
+You can even mix and match different frameworks on the same page, making future migrations easier and preventing project lock-in to a single framework.

 <!-- Use your favorite UI framework with Astro, or mix-and-match UI components across different pages, websites, or even teams.
 You can even choose your UI framework component-by-component on each individual page for maximum flexibility with minimal committment.
 Astro also gives you a "Get out of (framework) jail free!" card, allowing you to convert your entire project incrementally, with no interruption to your site. -->